IBM/autopilot/README.md

 A subset of the tests is enabled by default, and they run by default every hour.
 Both the the list of health checks and the timer can be customized at initialization time.

 By default, the periodic checks list contains PCIe, rows remapping, GPUs power, DCGM level 1 and ping.
-Health checks can an also run them manually if needed.

 Results from health checks are exported as Prometheus Gauges, so that users and admins can easily check the status of the system on Grafana.